A few things I’ve learned on days out on the hills that I rarely hear from other outdoor folk.

 Space in bags.
 A bit of spare space in any bags used e.g. rucksack, tent sleeve, sleeping bag dry bag, is very useful when crap weather means you want to quickly stow stuff without worrying too much about rolling and packing perfectly.

 Communication.
-If your trips are in areas where there’s minimal phone signal, then texting rather than phoning may be more successful, however the recipient might not get it immediately.
+If your trips are in areas where there’s minimal phone signal, then texting rather than phoning may be more successful, however the recipient might not get it immediately, there could be a long delay until there’s sufficient signal to send.
 It’s useful to put the time into the message (or voicemail) so there’s context to any action that needs to be taken. e.g. I’ve went on ahead, the rest of the party then send “Reached top 1245” I now know a likely time they’ll finish and what I can do in the meantime.
 Without any communication, or uncertain time context I may need to wait at the car unsure if they’ll be 10 minutes or a couple hours.
 In emergency or urgent scenarios this is even more important.